 The La Sportiva Maverink - Kids is a performance-driven slipper made for kids with growing feet.
 While most adult performance shoes have a dramatic downturn and super tight, constricting toe box, the Maverink purposefully kept things more comfortable to offer kids (and small-footed women) a more healthy option.
 The P3 platform keeps the down-turn shape but is under less tension than its grown-up counterparts, and the front of the shoes remains mostly flat.
 No-Edge technology, adds sensitivity and, ironically, edging performance, allowing the toes to get close and feel those tiny holds.

-The leather and rubber wrapped heel pocket does an excellent job heel hooking but will take some getting used to for kids new to the concept.
+The leather and rubber wrapped heel pocket does an excellent job heel hooking but will take some getting used to for kids new to it.
 Because the P3 rand wraps over the heel pocket in a high place, it can bother the Achilles tendon.
 Overall this shoe is not only comfortable and forgiving but also a secret weapon of choice for kids looking to send their projects.

 Read review: La Sportiva Maverink